Skip to main content

 In the top box in the right hand corner fill in the name of the court, the claim number and the warrant number.
 You can find these details on the bailiffs' notice of eviction.

-Question 3 - Write 'I ask the court to suspend the warrant for possession due to be executed on [date of eviction].
-I can meet my contractual rent payments and offer [insert repayment proposal] each week towards the arrears.'
+• Question 3 - Write 'I ask the court to suspend the warrant for possession on terms.
+I can meet my contractual rent payments and can offer £XX each week towards the arrears.'

 Include evidence of your income, spending and other debts.